hyperspy/hyperspy/rosettascio/docs/supported_formats/dens.rst

 DENSsolutions Impulse logfile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Impulse logfiles are stored in csv format.
-All metadata linked to the experiment is stored in a separate metadata.log file.
-This metadata file contains crucial information about the experiment and should be included in the same folder with the csv file when reading data into Hyperspy.
+Impulse logfiles are stored in ``.csv`` format.
+All metadata linked to the experiment is stored in a separate ``metadata.log`` file.
+This metadata file contains crucial information about the experiment and should be included in the same folder with the ``.csv`` file when reading data into Hyperspy.

 To read Impulse logfiles, use the reader argument to define the correct file reader: